deosrc/Condement/docs/software/powershell.md

 ## Install Notes

-Installs the Microsoft GPG key from the official Microsoft package repository.

 Installs PowerShell from the Ubuntu "Universe" repository.

+The Condement software package for the Microsoft Package Repository is included automatically.
+There is no need to specify it in the configuration file.

 ## Limitations